mohammedmudaseer/Final-Project-game-/README.md

 Alternatively, download the ZIP file of the repository and extract it to your desired location.
 Navigate to the Game Directory: cd adventure-game
-Ensure All Modules Are in the Same Directory: Make sure the game files (Chapter_1.py, Chapter_2.py, etc.) are in the same folder.

 Install Required Libraries (if any): This game doesn't rely on external libraries, but you can install dependencies if the game is extended in the future: pip install -r requirements.txt